brentxphillips/repos/queries.md

 ## Sourcing Queries from Humanitarian Actors

-The project will solicite queries and commands from humanitarian actors, from a wide array of organizations.
+The project will solicit queries and commands from humanitarian actors with expertise in a wide variety of thematic areas from a host of different organizations.
 Study participants will be asked to:

-* Reflect on their organization's mission, day-to-day operations, activities and challenges as well as needs in the field, ways of collaboratig with other organizations and how greater information sharing can benefit all stakeholders;
+*	Reflect on their organization's mission, day-to-day operations, activities and many challenges and on needs in the field, ways of collaborating with other organizations and how greater information sharing can benefit all stakeholders;

-* Envision a popular digital assistant on their confernce table or installed on their mobile phone, hypothetically possessing vast relevant information and the ability to carry out a range of conceivable actions;
+*	Envision a popular digital assistant like an **Alexa** device on their conference table or **Siri** on their mobile phone connected, hypothetically, to vast sources of relevant information and the ability to carry out a range of conceivable actions;

-* List queries and/or commands they'd like to be able to ask or issue to an intelligent digital assistant as a part of planning, executing or wrapping up an aid activity.
+*	List queries and/or commands they'd like in the future to be able to ask as a part of planning, executing or wrapping up an aid activity for example.

 ## Examples